Navigating the Mines: How to Save a Marriage after Separation

 3. Placing transparency at the forefront of the partnership

-4. Rediscovering intimacy.
-Take baby steps as you attempt to invigorate your relationship with life, intimacy, openness, and opportunity.
+When and if you are trying to understand how to rekindle a marriage after separation, take baby steps as you attempt to invigorate your relationship with life, intimacy, openness, and opportunity.
 Do not delay in beginning your fresh start.